 “But what about the unhealthy body image they’re promoting?”
 Right ok, if you’re overweight then yes you’re running the risk of putting certain strains on your body etc, but that’s not what this is about.
 Some people are overweight but a) some people are happy like that and b) they still have to wear clothes – so why not make them nice ones?
 Mental health is just as important as physical health and if they’re happy, what’s the point in trying to make them feel like shit?
 There’s a huge service they’re doing to people out there who look like them and feel totally excluded from fashion and even from womanhood.
 The more someone weighs doesn’t equate to them being less of a person.

-On the 4th September, I’ll also be taking part in the Curve Fashion Festival at the Echo Arena which is aimed at woman size 14 and up.
-I’ll be posing your questions to the beautiful Tess Holliday and the likes of Grace Victory, Felicity Hayward and Gemma Collins (OMG THE GC) will all be involved.
-If you’ve not yet got your tickets you can find out more here.
-I recently went on a bloggers and brands meet up day and it was lovely to meet some of these girls in person and see the myriad of ways in which they work it.
+September last year, I also took part in the Curve Fashion Festival at the Echo Arena which is aimed at woman size 14 and up.
+I had the opportunity to chat with the beautiful Tess Holliday and the likes of Grace Victory, Felicity Hayward and Gemma Collins (OMG THE GC).
+Prior to the event, I went on a bloggers and brands meet up day and it was lovely to meet some of these girls and see the myriad of ways in which they work it.
 From Rosie’s vintage style to Pere’s funky pink hair and badass tattoos, they’re all complete individuals within the fashion world and not just ‘plus size bloggers’.
 I think I was the smallest body shape wise of the bloggers there, so again I felt a little self conscious at being the odd one out but the girls were all so lovely and amazing and headstrong and opinionated and it was inspirational.

 So to answer the question I originally posed: “Do plus size bloggers really belong in the fashion world?”
 Bish, they’re creating it.